-Description The subjects comprise a detached bungalow.
-Accommodation Ground Floor - Entrance Hall, Lounge with Dining Area, Kitchen, Three Bedrooms and Bath/Shower Room with WC.
-Gross internal floor area (m2) 89 square metres or thereby.
-Neighbourhood and location Established residential area of similar style private housing on the outskirts of the town of Ayr and convenient for most amenities.
-Age Constructed in approximately 1975.
-Weather Dry and heavy frost.
+Description Two storey semi detached villa. · · · · · · · · · · · · · · · · · · · Accommodation Ground Floor: Entrance Hall, Lounge/Diner and Kitchen.
+First Floor: Three Bedrooms and Shower Room with wc.
+Gross internal floor area (m2) 78 sq m or thereby.
+Neighbourhood and location Established residential area of similar style private housing on the outskirts of the town of Troon and convenient for most amenities.
+Age Constructed in approximately 1978.
+Weather Dry and fair following a long dry spell.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Single chimney of brick construction and rendered.
+None.